Prioritizing Safety, Security, and Accountability

 Test Your Knowledge

-A missing tool is discovered during cleanup.
+A tool is discovered missing during end-of-shift cleanup.
 Which action best fits accountability priorities?

 A